 Watch Out For: Mudbound

 Comments: Somewhat strangely, this is something of a weak year for the category of Best Adapted Screenplay.
 James Ivory, the octogenarian filmmaker of such 1980’s and 1990’s Merchant-Ivory costume dramas as “Howards End” and “The Remains of the Day,” has all but been formally crowned the winner; this year its for the lush “summer love” gay romance “Call Me by Your Name.”
 Though terrific, this is lightweight stuff compared to usual winners like “Schindler’s List” and “12 Years a Slave.”
 Mr. Ivory’s strongest competition is from first time African-American writer-director Dee Rees.
 Her downbeat drama of dual families farming the same cursed cotton acreage during the depression, based on Hillary Jordan’s 2008 novel of the same name, is powerful stuff…that never found an audience.
-From the remaining nominees, I was fondest of “Logan,” supposedly the concluding entry in Marvel’s nine-film saga revolving around beleaguered mutant Wolverine, with better character development and plotting than normal for the genre.
+Of the remaining nominees, I was fondest of “Logan,” supposedly the concluding entry in Marvel’s nine-film saga revolving around beleaguered mutant Wolverine, with better character development and plotting than normal for the genre.
 Hey, it’s the first superhero movie to garner an Oscar nod for writing; why not make it the first one to win as well?

 Best Animated Feature?
 “Coco,” Pixar’s unapologetically Mexican tale, features a dazzling color palette and a rich story set during Día de Muertos (Day of the Dead).
 For that matter, “Coco” will probably win best song, too (the poignant “Remember Me”).
 Best Foreign Language Film?
 The Hungarian romance “On Body and Soul,” will probably triumph, making it perhaps the first Oscar winner to take place in a slaughterhouse.
 Best Documentary Feature?
 “Abacus: Small Enough to Jail,” about a Chinese immigrant family whose small New York City bank was the only one prosecuted following the financial crash of 2008.
 The movie, like many of the best documentaries, is a damning indictment of a broken system; that it was directed by “Hoop Dreams” helmer Steve James is merely icing on the cake.
 Then again, the Oscar in this category could go to the whimsical “Faces Places,” whose co-director, Agnès Varda, is 89..or to “Strong Island,” a treatise on race-related killings with a director, Yance Ford, who is the first transgendered nominee in Academy history.
 It seems that Best Documentary Feature, which is often the point in the show when many casual viewers take a popcorn break, may be the hardest category to call.